akhilsaini678/games2048/README.md

         b.
 Static Files location is set in setting.py and templates directory location is also added in setting.py.
         c.
 Url path is added in urls.py.
         d.
 Now app is at it's initial phase now, I am going to create simple UI for the app.

+    ** Also, before going further, I am going to first deploy it on heroku.
+        Reason behind this : Last time when I created a project in Django, there came some name conflict and because of that I have to copy all the files in new name folder.
+So, just to check if everything is okay I am going to deploy it.

+    Deployment Process :
+            1. Now, 3 files I need to add in my app folder
+                a. runtime.txt           : Python version
+                b.
+Procfile              : For Heroku.
+                c.
+Requirements.txt      : All modules and framework which are needed.

+            2. Debug = False